WaylonWalker/waylonwalker.com/pages/blog/markata-dev-server.md

 proc = subprocess.Popen(["python", "-m", "http.server", str(find_port)],)
 ```

+> Optionally if you wanted a live-reload you could opt into `live-reload` from
+> pypi.

 The above snippet will start my dev server on the first open port starting at
 `8000` and give me a `subprocess.Popen` object.
 From there I can see a bit of
 information about the process.